-From our experience, most clients are interested in good old-fashioned guest blogging.
+From our experience, most clients are interested in guest blogging.
 Considering how effective it still is, this is no surprise.
-The pricing for guest posting usually scales by the domain strength.
+The pricing for guest posting usually scales by domain strength.
 The higher the domain authority, the more work it is required to get a post published there, and in the end, the higher the value you get from that post.

 If you too decide to build links through blogger outreach, you can simply check their pricing scale and estimate how many posts (in which authority range) can you get for your monthly budget.

-Aaand we almost forgot to discuss hidden fees, which would be kinda ironic 🙂
+And we almost forgot to discuss hidden fees, which would be kinda ironic 🙂